HMPO/hmpo-form-wizard/README.md

 * `translate` - provide a function for translating validation error codes into usable messages.
 Previous implementations have used [i18next](https://www.npmjs.com/package/i18next) to do translations.
 * `params` - Define express parameters for the route for supporting additional URL parameters.

-Remaining field options documentation can be found in the hmpo-template-mixins [README](https://github.com/UKHomeOffice/passports-template-mixins#options-1).

 ## Field options

-See hmpo-template-mixins or hmpo-components for additional field options.
+See [hmpo-components](https://github.com/HMPO/hmpo-components) for additional field options.

 * `journeyKey` - Name of the cross-wizard field storage name
 * `default` - Default value for this field